29 Jan Tips for Fathers Going Through a Custody Battle

 The most crucial tip for fathers going through a custody battle is to be proactive.
 You should seek legal advice the minute you and your partner decide you want to end the relationship.
 No one should go through divorce proceedings on their own, but this is especially true for fathers.
-Since the system can be heavily skewed toward mothers, fathers need to ensure they have an experienced attorney on their side.
+Since the system can be heavily skewed toward mothers, fathers need to ensure they have an experienced father’s rights attorney on their side.
 The skilled team at Lacoste Family Law are here for you, and Jennifer LaCoste is a top-rated child custody lawyer in Washington state.
 Our client base is primarily fathers who need a fair shot and desperately just want to remain a part of their child’s life.
 We’ll work tirelessly to ensure your voice is heard throughout your custody matter.
 However, you need to be proactive in the process.
 Consult an attorney immediately, so you can start getting a plan in place.

 Try to Stay as Amicable as Possible